Beryl oil field: Development

 The field was initially developed in 1975 by a single integrated drilling, production and accommodation platform Beryl Alpha (or Beryl A) located in the south of the field.
 Beryl A has oil storage compartments in the gravity base structure.
 Oil is exported from Beryl A through a pair of SPM (single point mooring) buoys located 2.0 km from Beryl A. Beryl Bravo (Beryl B) was installed in 1983 and located 8 km north of Beryl A to exploit the northern part of the oil field.
 Oil is exported from Beryl B to Beryl A through a 20-inch pipeline.

 As a ‘stranded asset’ with limited infrastructure gas was injected into the reservoir and the surplus was flared.
 From 1992 gas was exported via the 203 miles (327 km) 30-inch SAGE (Scottish Area Gas Evacuation) pipeline to St. Fergus.
-In 1990 a riser tower was added to Beryl A to accommodate risers and gas compression equipment to expert gas into SAGE.
+In 1990 a riser tower was added to Beryl A to accommodate risers and gas compression equipment to export gas into SAGE.
 The principal data of the Beryl field platforms is given in the following table.

 The Beryl partners had sanctioned the construction of Beryl B on the understanding that uplift on allowances against Petroleum Revenue Tax would be available for the expenditure.
 But the UK Government intended to restrict the uplift.
 Mobil, on behalf of the Beryl partners, argued that if it had been known that uplift was to be withdrawn the investment in Beryl B would not have been made.

 Export of oil from the field was by SPM buoys, the design details of the buoys was as follows.

 In 1985 SPM1 broke free from its moorings and was damaged beyond repair.
 A replacement, SPM3, was installed in 1987.

 An emergency flare is bridge-linked to Beryl A. This comprises a 600 feet (183 m) horizontal steel bridge.
 The bridge is supported by a 410 feet (125 m) high steel tower with a concrete gravity base.